 Data migration is a complex and rigorous process.
-As business systems consultants, there is typically a transition from some kind of system we have to manage for launching a new system.
+There is typically a transition from some kind of system we have to manage for launching a new system.

 A data migration methodology and best practice has evolved as we have worked on consulting projects to move data.
 We wanted to share our approach here.
 Each project is different, but we work from a framework in our consulting which sheds light to how we manage the process.

 Typically, we are working with a customer and they have used a legacy database of some kind to manage a CRM system, content management system (CMS) or a business database.
 There are various reasons for migrating.
 Once this decision has been made, then the strategies for delivering the goal is mapped out in our AscendWorks project system.

 Much like moving from one house to another, data migration is a project which has a sequence of steps.

 Here are some of the issues we address: